Majin-Kilane/Majin-Kilane/README.md

 # Hello, I'm Tebogo
 <a href="https://linkedin.com/in/tebogo-mosome/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Systems Administrator and Cybersecurity enthusiast with a strong interest in solving security-related problems.
+I am a System Administrator and Cybersecurity enthusiast with a strong interest in solving security-related problems.

 ## Objective
 Passionate cybersecurity enthusiast seeking to leverage skills in building robust workloads and systems.
 Eager to collaborate with like-minded individuals, and enhance security measures through innovative solutions and best practices.
 Committed to continuous learning and staying updated with the latest trends in cybersecurity.